RedHatInsights/chrome-service-backend/docs/dashboard-layouts.md

 ## Layout storage

 We are dealing with a uniform JSON object.
 There are no queries made with regard to the actual layout.
-No significant data are the from the user POV that would make sens to look trough.
+No significant data is stored from the user POV that would make sense to look through.

 The layout is stored as a JSON blob in the database.
 The entity itself will have name that can be used for filtering.